These tender snowball cookies are a fantastic holiday cookie! Coated in a chai-spiced mix, they are great served with a cup of coffee!

 But there’s also a part of me who loves to stretch my cooking skills and tackle recipes that are more…involved, let’s say.
+Like with these snowball cookies.
 Especially on the weekends or for a dinner party.

 A lot of the time, I turn to my friend Jen at Savory Simple.
 She’s a culinary school graduate, who applies her professional skills for the home cook.
 And her recipes are top notch, filled with fresh produce, bold flavors, and vibrant color!
 So, it was no surprise when her cookbook, The Gourmet Kitchen, was released.
 And I couldn’t wait to get my hands on it!

 From-scratch home cooked meals, elevated to a gourmet level.
 Filled with recipes of varying cultures and styles from around the world, twists on some classics, and essential know-how for beginner cooks and accomplished chefs alike.
 Chapters include Homemade Stocks, Breakfast and Brunch, Soups and Salad, Appetizers and Sides, Main Courses, and Sweets and Treats.

 WHAT KINDS OF RECIPES ARE INCLUDED?

 There is an abundance of healthy fruit and vegetable focused recipes, alongside chicken, pork, beef, seafood, vegetarian, desserts, and gluten free options.

 DO I NEED SPECIAL EQUIPMENT?

 Yes and no. Most of the recipes just require a chef’s knife and your basic saucepan.
 But others call for a quiche pan, food mill, digital scale, ice cream machine, and stand mixer.
 That shouldn’t deter you from getting the book at all, though.
 You can improvise or just skip those recipes.
 There are certainly a ton to choose from!